 Whether you are instructed to evacuate or shelter-in-place, having the most important supplies packed is the first step in our disaster preparedness plan.

 Here is a checklist of the most common items recommended by several emergency response agencies.
-It is recommended to have a 7-day supply of the applicable items on the checklist.Download Checklist Here
+It is recommended to have a one to 3 week supply of the applicable items on the checklist.Download Checklist Here

 Here is a video from the AVMA – Saving the Whole Family; Disaster Prep and Your Pets – with some helpful tips for dog, cat, horse, and livestock owners.

 Once you’ve assembled your supplies, consider packing them in a brightly colored duffle bag with a handle or backpack-type straps because, in the case of an emergency, you could have your hands full of children, dogs on leashes, and cats in carriers, etc.

 Be sure to place the duffle bag in a logical place which can be easily accessed by your dedicated pet rescuer, neighbor, or friend.